 Transport

 Getting around Sydney requires planning.
-Most students prefer travelling to the University by public transport to avoid traffic and parking hassles.
-Train, bus and ferry rides can be convenient if you use an Opal card or bank card.
+Most students prefer to travel to the University by public transport in order to avoid traffic and parking hassles.

 Public transport